AlbertoBarbado/unsupervised-outlier-transparency/README.md

 ## More Information

-More information regarding the theory behind this method can be found in the file unsupervised_outlier_algorithmic_transparency.pdf
+More information regarding the theory behind this method can be found within the corresponding paper.
+The Jupyter Notebooks show several examples about how to use the library.

 ## Authors